Cencora Directors Settle Opioid Oversight Case for $111M

 The Opioid Crisis Context

-Since 1999, more than one million Americans have died from opioid overdoses, with fatalities sharply increasing between 2017 and 2023 as access to powerful painkillers grew, the CDC reports.
+Since 1999, more than one million Americans have died from opioid overdoses, according to the CDC’s latest overdose data. with fatalities sharply increasing between 2017 and 2023 as access to powerful painkillers grew, the CDC reports.
 Cencora, formerly AmerisourceBergen, was among several major distributors implicated in fueling this crisis through lax compliance and inadequate safeguards.

 Legal Journey and Case Revival